life_opengl

 Languages:

-LIFE_OPENGL is available in a C version and a C++ version.
+life_opengl is available in a C version and a C++ version a Fortran90 version and a MATLAB version and an Octave version.

 Related Data and Programs:

-FERN_OPENGL, a C++ code which uses OpenGL to display the Barnsley fractal fern.
+opengl_test, a C++ code which uses opengl() to display graphic images on the screen;

 Reference: